vtexdocs/help-center-content/docs/announcements/en/add-apple-pay-to-your-stores-payment-methods.md

 author: authors_24
 slug: add-apple-pay-to-your-stores-payment-methods
 legacySlug: add-apple-pay-to-your-stores-payment-methods
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX is the first brazilian ecommerce platform to offer full integration with Apple Pay.
+announcementSynopsisEN: 'VTEX is the first brazilian ecommerce platform to offer full integration with Apple Pay.'
 ---

 __Apple Pay__ just arrived in Brazil and is already available for your store.
 This makes VTEX the first Brazilian e-commerce platform to offer integration with Apple's digital payment system.